violetoliver/reading-notes/texteditors.md

 I liked the example the readings gave comparing IDEs to outlook.
 IDEs can do a lot of things, including edit text, file manager, compiler, and a debugger in one.

+The command line is basically the written text telling the computer what to do.

 [Back to Main Page](README.md)